-The Council of Governments, founded in 1969, builds relationships and rapport through communication and cooperation between governmental entities.
-COG provides technical planning and public policy services to Lee County and its municipalities.
-The Council has met once a month for the last 39 years in area restaurants and meeting rooms, breaking bread together, and getting to know one another.
-These relationships are essential when municipality and county officials must work together on large projects such as annexation, industry recruitment, incentive packages for recruits, and utility projects.
+The Council of Governments (COG), founded in 1969, builds relationships and rapport through communication and cooperation among governmental entities.
+COG provides technical planning, mapping, and public policy services to Lee County and its municipalities.
+The Council has met typically once a month for the last 47 years in area restaurants, local industries, and community meeting rooms, breaking bread together, getting to know one another, discussing pertinent issues, and finding solutions.